 When looking for discount camping for full time RV living, there are several options to choose from.
 One of the options that Pam and I chose early on was to stay at Passport America Campgrounds.
-We checked out a lot of the Passport America reviews and decided that fifty percent savings for a nominal yearly charge was certainly worth the cost of the yearly forty-four dollar membership.
+We checked out a lot of the Passport America reviews and decided that fifty percent savings for an RV site was certainly worth the cost of the yearly forty-four dollar membership.

 But, how could we be sure that the testimonials being given were not just advertorial but actual Passport America reviews?

 For us, we have found a mixture or both!
-We have stayed at some very nice parks that were Passport America campgrounds and we got a great deal with our Passport America membership.
-We have also stayed at other parks that got acceptable reviews, but for us, they were pretty run down and they nickel and dimed us with nominal charges for things like having an AC unit.
+We have stayed in some very nice parks that were Passport America campgrounds and we got a great deal with our Passport America membership.
+We have also stayed at other parks that got acceptable reviews, but for us, they were pretty run down, and, they nickel and dimed us with nominal charges for things like having an AC unit.

 Personal Passport America Campgrounds Experience

 We stayed at a Passport America Campgrounds park located in Gasport, NY.
 It truly was out in the middle of nowhere, but we needed a spot for four nights and that was relatively close to Niagara Falls.
 We were boondocking at Seneca Niagara Casino and Resort, right near the Falls, but after three nights we needed to be attached to services.

 So, we drove the thirty-six miles to Gasport, NY to stay at Niagara Hartland RV Park.
 The listed rate on the Passport America Campgrounds website was sixteen dollars a night, plus electric.
 We looked for some Passport America reviews on the campground at rvparkreviews.com and they got favorable reviews from the few postings we saw on that website.